JuliaLang/www.julialang.org/downloads/index.md

 recommended that you download the v0.4.x binaries to try out Julia, unless you are working with code that was developed specifically for a previous release.

+# Older Releases

+Older releases of Julia for all platforms are available on the [Older releases page](http://julialang.org/downloads/oldreleases.html).

+For Julia 0.3, only critical bugfixes are being supported.
+Releases older than 0.3 are now unmaintained.

 # Nightly builds